unosquare/ef-enterpriseextensions/README.md

 ```

-By default, all the entities will be audited, you can access to the Audit Trail controller and set up the action-types relation with the method `AddTypes`.
+By default, all the entities will be audited, you can access the Audit Trail controller and set up the action-types relation with the method `AddTypes`.
 All the data is stored as a JSON string.
 You can use this Business Controller or you can create your own and probably change to serialize the data change in XML or every property in one database record.

 Jobs
 ----

-The *Jobs* are wrapper to your tasks.
-They can run in single instance (singletons with `SingletonJobBase`) or with multiple executions using `JobBase`.
-You can execute them in your ASP.NET applications (WebApi too) using the `HostingEnvironment.QueueBackgroundWorkItem` method in .NET 4.6 and setup your execution condition with a datetime or a flag.
+The *Jobs* is a wrapper for your tasks.
+They can run in a single instance (singletons with `SingletonJobBase`) or with multiple executions using `JobBase`.
+You can execute them in your ASP.NET applications (WebApi too) using the `HostingEnvironment.QueueBackgroundWorkItem` method in .NET 4.6 and set up your execution condition with a DateTime or a flag.

-To begin using this Jobs, you need to create a class and inherent from SingletonJobBase or JobBase and fill the implementation methods.
-The jobs exposes three executions modes:
+To begin using this Jobs, you need to create a class and inherit from SingletonJobBase or JobBase and fill the implementation methods.
+The jobs expose three executions modes:

 * **Run** - The simple non-async way to execute the task.
 You can provide your own ThreadPool or mechanism to execute them.
 Returns true if the task was executed.
 * **RunAsync** - An awaitable method to run your task.